Skip to content

 1. A model class that subclasses one of the base classes from pixano_inference.models

-At startup, the server imports the module named by model_module, resolves the registered class, infers its capability from the base model class, and deploys it as a Ray Serve actor.
+At startup, the server resolves the class, infers its capability from the base model class, and deploys it as a Ray Serve actor.

 Choose a base class